 Just saying the words “prenuptial agreement” conjures images of Brad and Angelina or Michael Jordan and his ex wife.
-Most people view prenups as a document only for the rich or only used when spouses don’t trust each other.
+Most people view prenups as a document only for the rich or only used when prospective spouses don’t trust each other.
 What most people don’t realize is that financial disputes are the number one reason for divorce in America.

-Divorces without prenuptial agreements are often messy, long and very expensive.
+Divorces without premarital agreements are often messy, long and very expensive.
 Instead of looking at a prenuptial agreement as a sign of distrust or a document only the elite can afford, most prenups are designed to identify financial concerns and establish expectations.
 Rather than being a “plan for divorce” an effective prenuptial agreement can serve as divorce prevention.

 They are legal contracts and thus, they should not be entered into lightly.